 Blue is one of the rarest colours in nature, and creating it for the artist’s palette has been a challenge throughout history.
 For centuries, the only source for blue pigments were minerals like Lapis Lazuli and Azurite, which were rare and expensive.
 The Ancient Egyptians were the first to make a synthetic blue pigment which could be used instead of a mineral blue pigment.
 Egyptian Blue, thought to be made by heating sand, copper, and lime, remained in use until around 800 AD, when the recipe for its manufacture was lost.

-When Lapis Lazuli reached Europe in the 13th Century, it was the most expensive pigment used by artists due to its rarity and labour-intensive preparation.
+When Lapis Lazuli reached Europe in the 13th century, it was the most expensive pigment used by artists due to its rarity and labour-intensive preparation.
 Because of this, in Renaissance Europe it came to symbolise the divine, and was reserved only for the most important subjects – most notably for the robes of the Virgin Mary.
 In 1824 chemist Jean Baptiste Guimet discovered French Ultramarine Blue, a synthetic pigment which is chemically identical to Lapis Lazuli.
 French Ultramarine is rich in colour and cheap to produce, and its discovery is one of the greatest advancements in artist colours.

 Artists have long had a fascination with the colour blue.
-15th Century artist Cennino Cennini wrote that Lapis Lazuli is “a glorious, lovely and absolutely perfect pigment beyond all the pigments.
+15th century artist Cennino Cennini wrote that Lapis Lazuli is “a glorious, lovely and absolutely perfect pigment beyond all the pigments.
 It would not be possible to say anything about or do anything to it which would not make it more so.”
 When artist Yves Klein developed International Klein Blue more than 500 years later, he was exploring the transcendent, extra-dimensional quality of the colour.
-“Blue is the invisible becoming visible”, he wrote, “Blue has no dimensions, it is beyond the dimensions of which other colours partake.”
-It’s hard not to think that the discovery of a new blue pigment is particularly exciting.
+He wrote: “Blue is the invisible becoming visible.
+Blue has no dimensions, it is beyond the dimensions of which other colours partake.”
+After reading this quote, it’s hard not to believe that the discovery of a new blue pigment is particularly exciting.

-What Does YinMn Blue Offer in an Artist’s Palette?
+What Does YInMn Blue Offer in an Artist’s Palette?

-Straight from the tube, YinMn Blue is opaque and deep, but it has a red hue which is particularly clear when compared with Ultramarine and Cobalt Blue, which are greener in comparison.
+Straight from the tube, YInMn Blue is opaque and deep, but it has a red hue which is particularly clear when compared with Ultramarine and Cobalt Blue, which are greener in comparison.

 Its red undertones are revealed when mixed in tints with white, where it makes a soft lavender.

 Many modern pigments, like Quinacridone and Phthalo pigments, have a very high tinting strength.
-I was expecting YinMn Blue to be similarly punchy, but while it is highly opaque, it has a modest tinting strength and is quite easily lost when mixed with stronger tinting colours.
+I was expecting YInMn Blue to be similarly punchy, but while it is highly opaque, it has a modest tinting strength and is quite easily lost when mixed with stronger tinting colours.
 This subtlety means that it fares well in a palette inspired by the Old Masters, like this one inspired by the palette of Rembrandt:

-Will YinMn Blue become a staple colour in artist palettes?
+Will YInMn Blue become a staple colour in artist palettes?

-YinMn is more environmentally friendly to produce than other blue pigments, and is less toxic than the cobalt-based blue pigments (Cobalt and Cerulean Blue).
+YInMn is more environmentally friendly to produce than other blue pigments, and is less toxic than the cobalt-based blue pigments (Cobalt and Cerulean Blue).
 However, the pigment is very expensive to make due to the elements that it contains, and this makes it less accessible.
-Whether YinMn Blue will become a widely used pigment remains to be seen, but it is always an exciting moment when a new pigment is discovered.
+Whether YInMn Blue will become a widely used pigment remains to be seen, but it is always an exciting moment when a new pigment is discovered.

-- The Enduring Appeal of Alizarin Crimson
+The Enduring Appeal of Alizarin Crimson

-- The Unique Qualities of Phthalo Pigments
+The Unique Qualities of Phthalo Pigments

-- Comparing Black Pigments, and Getting the Most out of Using Black in your Palette
+Comparing Black Pigments, and Getting the Most out of Using Black in your Palette

 These posts about pigments are very